IUPAC/WFChemProtocols/book/intro.md

 Such a system would require a standard interface, presumably to a CGI using the normal HTTP protocol (because just about any programming language has a way to send HTTP calls over the internet).
 And that, in turn, requires participating organizations to agree on the interface, and to implement a service that adheres to it.
 But the advantage to standardizing on the interface alone means that the web service itself could be implemented in any technology the organization chooses - C++, Java, etc.

-There is a white paper style document describing this idea, with some illustrative examples, [here in this repository](https://github.com/IUPAC/WFChemProtocols/blob/main/GlobalChemicalResolver_concept.pdf).
+There is a white paper style document describing this idea, with some illustrative examples, as a separate chapter in this book.

 ### Chemical Structure Validator